Q&A: No Place Like Home for A Lot Like Birds

 RY: “How often do you get home, and how comfortable/uncomfortable are you when you get there?

 Joe: “Some of us have different scenarios than others in this band.
-But most of us see home about half of the year, give or take a a-lot-like-birds-2few weeks or months.
+But most of us see home about half of the year, give or take a few weeks or months.
 I am very comfortable at home.”

 RY: You guys are still relatively young into your career and are still in the midst of growing as musicians.
 What steps do you as a band need to take to ensure that you not just maintain, but also expand your following?